smaugdela/42-minishell/README.md

 # 42-minishell Summary
-42's project that aims to recreate a little shell from scratch, in C, and reproducing the behavior of bash.
+42's project that aims at recreating a little shell from scratch, in C, reproducing the behavior of bash.

 # Mandatory Instructions
 We add to implement the following features: